 Healthy Eating and Activity Across the Lifespan (HEAL)

-Healthy Eating and Activity Across the Lifespan (HEAL) is an initiative supported by the Department of Family Medicine and Community Health.
+Healthy Eating and Activity Across the Lifespan (HEAL) addresses weight-related health disparities through the integration of research, clinical practice, policy and community resources.
+It is an initiative supported by the University of Minnesota Department of Family Medicine and Community Health.

 Key functions of HEAL

 - Conduct research